 Tips for Making

-- Getting the lemon juice and olive oil mix for your own preference means try different amounts to suit you.
+- Getting the lemon juice and olive oil mix for your own preference means trying different amounts.

 - You want the vegetables to be cut up into small, but not too small pieces for best results.